Xorcerer/xorcerer.github.com/resume.md

 * Designed the smoke testing solution with Erlang.
 * Maintaining scene editor (in Flash 3D).

+### 2010.7 - 2011.7 MochiMedia.com (SNDA Group) ###

+#### MochiMedia.com Localization ###

+Developing MochiMedia's business in China with the resources of SNDA Game.
+Includes: connecting Chinese Flash game developers,  building website of Flash games for
+Chinese player.

+*Leader Engineer of maqiu.cn*
+(The site had been closed.)

+* Adapted SNDA Game's accounting, payment and currency system to MochiMedia.
+* Ported SNDA Candy (a social network for SNDA Game users) SDK to Python.
+* Maintaining MochiMedia's exchanging system in Erlang.

 ## Education ##

 2005 - 2009, Shanghai Maritime University, Bachelor.